Pierre Charles L'Enfant: Death

-Although the United States Congress had paid him for his work on the design of the City of Washington, L'Enfant died in poverty on June 14, 1825.
-He was originally buried at the Green Hill farm in Chillum, Prince George's County, Maryland.
+In his final years, he befriended Thomas Digges and became a permanent guest at the family estate in Maryland.
+His days there consisted of tending to flowers, passionately absorbing himself in work, and recuperating from his medical afflictions.
+L'Enfant died on June 14, 1825, and was originally buried at the Green Hill farm in Chillum, Prince George's County, Maryland.
 He left behind three watches, three compasses, some books, some maps, and surveying instruments, the total value was forty-six dollars.